-Windows: Download a copy of PGP Desktop from the Software Grid or obtain a copy through your desktop support staff.
+Windows: If using Windows 7, download a copy of PGP Desktop from the Software Grid or obtain a copy through your desktop support staff.
 Students are not licensed to access the free download.
 This version of PGP Desktop is not compatible with Windows 8.

 PGP Desktop 10 Whole Disk Encryption is provided for individuals who need to protect sensitive information on laptops and portable storage devices against physical loss or theft.
 PGP Desktop is offered to faculty, staff, affiliates, researchers, and graduate students who handle sensitive information in key, high-risk areas at MIT.

-Mobile devices: View the Mobile Device Ninja to find out about enabling encryption on your mobile device.
+- Mobile devices: See our Mobile Device Support page to find out about enabling encryption on your mobile device.